 If you are still looking for ideas, study what is done by the masters in your potential field of study.
 Get inspired by their attitudes, habits and tactics.
 Learn from them because there is a strong probability that what works for them would work for you.

 You can distinguish between four learning tactics:

-Your offensive tactics are actions that will permit you to capitalise on your strengths in order to take advantage of opportunities.
+Your offensive tactics are actions that will permit you to capitalize on your strengths in order to take advantage of opportunities.
 In other words, you’ll do more of what you’re already good at.
 This is your comfort zone, and you should encourage it to grow while further developing your strengths.

-Next, your defensive tactics are actions that allow you to capitalise on your strengths, but this time in order to manage your threats to learning.
+Next, your defensive tactics are actions that allow you to capitalize on your strengths, but this time in order to manage your threats to learning.
 These tactics will help protect you, while also reinforcing your strengths.